On effective descent $\mathcal V$-functors and familial descent morphisms: Enrichment in cartesian monoidal categories

 \section{Enrichment in cartesian monoidal categories}

-Theorem \ref{thm:main.result} extends Lucatelli's result \cite{Luc18a} about effective descent \(\cat V\)-functors, leaving out the extensivity requirement.
-Thus, we restrict our examples to such non-extensive, cartesian monoidal categories~\( \cat V \) with finite limits (excluding examples such as \( \cat V = \Set, \Top, \Cat \)), dedicating this section to the study of such categories \( \VCat \).
+Theorem \ref{thm:main.result} generalizes Lucatelli's result \cite{Luc18a} about effective descent \(\cat V\)-functors, by not requiring \( \cat V \) to be extensive, nor that the induced functor \( - \pt 1 \colon \Set \to \cat V \) is fully faithful (if it even exists).
+Thus, we consider examples of enriching categories \( \cat V \) not satisfying one of those aforementioned properties (excluding examples such as \( \cat V = \Set, \Top, \Cat \)), dedicating this section to the study of such categories \( \VCat \).